-Selecting the Manual fade sound mode allows the operator to start an audio fade prior to the F12 to next element or after the F12 to the next element.
+Selecting Manual Fade sound mode allows the operator to start an audio fade prior to the F12 to next element or after the F12 to the next element.

-· To enable manual fading for the sound of the current story element, activate the Manual Fade sound mode.

-The current On Air set of audio faders are kept open through the next story until they are faded using FADE_OUT_KEEPS keyboard shortcut (CTRL+F default), while the faders connected with templates in the next story are added to and subtracted from them.

-To disable the Manual fade sound without fading, select the FM button again.

-The duration of the fade is set as a global value in the AV Automation settings.
+- · To enable manual fading for the sound of the current story element, select the FM button.
+The current on air set of audio faders are kept open throughout the next story until they are faded using the Fade Kept Audio (command FADE\OUT\KEEPS) keyboard shortcut (CTRL+F by default), while the faders connected with templates in the next story are added to and subtracted from them. - To disable manual fading of sound, select the FM button again.
+Sound will be faded on the next take.
+The duration of the fade in this case is set as a global value in AV Automation settings.